learn-co-curriculum/dsc-convolutional-neural-networks-codealong/README.md

-Remember that, in our lab on "building deeper neural networks from scratch, we got to a train set prediction was 95%, and a test set prediction of 74.23%.
+Remember that, in our previous lab on building deeper neural networks from scratch, we obtained a training accuracy of 95%, and a test set accuracy of 74.23%.

 This result is similar to what we got building our manual "deeper" dense model.
 The results are not entirely different.
 This is not a surprise!
 - Before, we only had a training and a validation set (which was at the same time the test set).
 Now we have split up the data 3-ways.